Delay-induced homoclinic bifurcations in modified gradient bistable systems and their relevance to optimisation: Delay-induced behaviour in systems with two-well potentials

-Below we explain the results of numerical simulations of (\ref{dde_whole}), (\ref{eq_safe}) shown in Fig.~\ref{fig_2well_safe_pp} with sketches of manifolds and attractors.
-Start with the 1$^{\textrm{st}}$ homoclinic bifurcation.
-As $\tau$ grows from zero, the following events occur.
-At $\tau [0,0.7155]$ there are two coexisting stable fixed points (Fig.~\ref{fig_homocl_2d-3d_2well_right_cycle}(k)) at $x_{1}^{\mathrm{min}}$/$x_{2}^{\mathrm{min}}$ below/above the stable manifold of $x^{\mathrm{max}}$.
 At $\tau 0.7155$, $x_{2}^{\mathrm{min}}$ undergoes AH bifurcation and the stable cycle is born from it.
 The situation just above this bifurcation is illustrated in Fig.~\ref{fig_homocl_2d-3d_2well_right_cycle}(l), where red line above the stable manifold shows the newly born cycle.
 At $\tau 1.208$, $x_{1}^{\mathrm{min}}$ undergoes AH bifurcation and the stable cycle is born from it, which for a slightly larger $\tau$ is given by red line below the cyan surface in Fig.~\ref{fig_homocl_2d-3d_2well_right_cycle}(m) (compare with Fig.~\ref{fig_2well_safe_pp}(a)).
 With this, the first limit cycle (upper red line in \ref{fig_homocl_2d-3d_2well_right_cycle}(m) and turquoise in \ref{fig_2well_safe_pp}(a)) has grown in size and stretched towards the saddle focus.

-At $\tau 1.53$, the homoclinic bifurcation occurs, namely, the limit cycle around $x_{2}^{\mathrm{min}}$ collides with $x^{\mathrm{max}}$, the unstable manifold of the latter ``sticks" to its own stable manifold and forms a homoclinic loop (magenta lines in \ref{fig_homocl_2d-3d_2well_right_cycle}(n) and in \ref{fig_2well_safe_pp}(b)--(c)).
-This bifurcation is identical to the one illustrated in Figs.~\ref{fig_DDE_tau_1_homo}(d), (f).
+At $\tau 1.53$, the 1st homoclinic bifurcation occurs, namely, the limit cycle around $x_{2}^{\mathrm{min}}$ collides with $x^{\mathrm{max}}$, the unstable manifold of the latter ``sticks" to its own stable manifold and forms a homoclinic loop (magenta lines in Fig.~\ref{fig_homocl_2d-3d_2well_right_cycle}(n) and in Fig.~\ref{fig_2well_safe_pp}(b)--(c)).
+This bifurcation is identical to the one illustrated in Fig.~\ref{fig_DDE_tau_1_homo} as one goes from (f) to (d).

-At $\tau 1.53$, the unstable manifold appears to the other side of the stable one (Fig.~\ref{fig_2well_safe_pp}(o)).
-The limit cycle around $x_{2}^{\mathrm{min}}$ has been destroyed by the homoclinic bifurcation, and the only attractor left is the limit cycle around $x_{1}^{\mathrm{min}}$, to which both unstable manifolds of $x^{\mathrm{max}}$ converge (\ref{fig_homocl_2d-3d_2well_right_cycle}(o) and \ref{fig_2well_safe_pp}(d)).

-One could mentally revert the sequence of events and consider $\tau$ decreasing from above to below $1.53$.
-In that case, at $\tau 1.53$ there would be no attractor in the close vicinity of $x^{\mathrm{max}}$, at $\tau 1.53$ the manifolds of $x^{\mathrm{max}}$ form a homoclinic loop, and at $\tau 1.53$ an attractor is born from this loop as a result of its breakdown.
-Note that the quantity $J(x^{\mathrm{max}})\tau 0.75 1.975$, hence the saddle-focus homoclinic loop is ``safe" here as described in Sec.~\ref{section_eigen} (see Fig.~\ref{fig_eigenvalues_max}(a)).
-Therefore, according to Shilnikov's theorem \cite{Shilnikov_chaos_from_homoclinic_loop_DANSSSR65,Shilnikov_homoclinic_loop_MUSSR68}, the attractor born from the loop must be the limit cycle, which is indeed the case.